SSA Online Video Hearings

 It depends on your device.
-If you will be using a Personal Computer (PC) or Macintosh with Google Chrome or Microsoft Edge, you can join through your browser.
+If you will be using a Personal Computer (PC) or Apple with Google Chrome or Microsoft Edge, you can join through your browser.
 If you are using a mobile device you will need to download the free Microsoft Teams application.

 What if I have a witness I want to testify at my online video hearing?

 Notify your Hearing Office prior to your online video hearing if you would like to have a witness testify.

 Will I need a username or password to access my online video hearing?